nathanlschneider/log-2-route/README.md

   <p align="center">
     <strong>Log2Route: Front and back end Logging for Next.js Apps</strong>
     <br/>
-    <div>Quickly create and consume logs of your Next.js app.
+    <div>Console and file logging for your Next.js app.
 Track events, debug issues, and keep an eye on performance all in one place!
 Inspired by other loggers, you can output to either file or console, or both
     in Newline delimited JSON (<a href="https://github.com/ndjson/ndjson-spec">https://github.com/ndjson/ndjson-spec</a>) or a more readable and stylized format for direct viewing.
 Output with color as well.</div>
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>